RamtinS/quiz-app-backend/README.md

 - [Sequence diagram for login user](docs/loginDiagram.png)

 ## Features
-* Users of the program can log in securely, register themselves and manage their accounts.
+- **Secure Authentication**: Users can securely log in, register, and manage their accounts.
-* Authenticated users can create quizzes by adding questions and specifying categories.
+- **Quiz Creation**: Authenticated users can create quizzes by adding questions and specifying categories.
-* Users can tag questions with keywords and categorize them into topics or subjects.
+- **Question Tagging**: Users can tag questions with keywords and categorize them into topics or subjects.
-* Users can search for quzzes and filter them based on their fields.
+- **Advanced Search**: Users can search for quizzes and filter them based on various criteria.
-* Allow users to add, edit, delete, organize, and manage their quiz.
+- **Quiz Management**: Users have full control over their quizzes, including adding, editing, deleting, and organizing them.
-* Allows users to gain score on every quiz and track their progress
+- **Progress Tracking**: Users can track their progress and scores for each quiz they take.
-* Allow users to come if there where to be any problems by writing in our feedback channel.
+- **Feedback Channel**: Users can easily reach out to us with any issues or feedback through our feedback channel.

 ## Setup and Run